coreinfrastructure/best-practices-badge/doc/implementation.md

 ## Deployment

-We have three publicly-accessible tiers:
+We have three publicly accessible tiers:

 * master - an instance of the master branch
 * staging